Light466/My_Programs/README.md

 Experiment 25.
 Build an user operated box using symptoms to identify diseases using different classifiers.
 Experiment 26.
 Build the logic gates using single layer perceptron in ANN Experiment 27.
-Build a Neural Network model from scratch using PyTorch
+Build a Neural Network model from scratch using PyTorch Experiment 28.
+Build a model to perform employee churn prediction using Multi-Layer Perceptron in Neural Network using HR_comma_sep.csv dataset